The University of Chicago Policy on Title IX Sexual Harassment

 • If you are a student seeking information regarding or the implementation of Supportive Measures and accommodations related to a sexual misconduct matter.

-UChicago Student Wellness: 773-702-4156, 840 East 59th Street
+Student Wellness: 773-702-WELL, 840 East 59th Street

 Physicians and certified nurse practitioners provide for students ongoing follow-up health care and services, including pregnancy testing, counseling, and referral services; and sexually transmitted disease testing, diagnosis, and treatment.
 There is a 24-hours-a-day advice line available to students for consultation.
-While acute, immediate post-assault treatment is provided at the Emergency Room at 5656 S. Maryland Ave, the UChicago Student Wellness offers follow-up care, including health care services for students who have chosen not seek care immediately after an assault.
-For more information, visit the Wellness website.
+While acute, immediate post-assault treatment is provided at the Emergency Room at 5656 S. Maryland Ave, the Student Health Service offers follow-up care, including health care services for students who have chosen not seek care immediately after an assault.

-UChicago Student Wellness supports students who are working through an experience of sexual assault, domestic violence, dating violence, or stalking, or questions about relationships and sexuality.
+Student Wellness also supports students who are working through an experience of sexual assault, domestic violence, dating violence, or stalking, or questions about relationships and sexuality.
+Consultation with a staff member is available in person during regular business hours and by telephone for after-hours emergencies.

-24/7 Nurse Triage Line: 773-834-WELL
+Student Health Service Nurse Triage Line: 773-834-WELL

-Confidential Advisor: 773-834-WELL, 840 East 59th Street (Ask to Speak with a Confidential Advisor)
+Confidential Advisor: 773-834-WELL, 840 E 59th St. (Ask to Speak with a Confidential Advisor)

-A Confidential Advisor is available by appointment through UChicago Student Wellness.
+A Confidential Advisor is available by appointment through Student Wellness.
 This is a licensed clinician who has received an additional 40 hours of training on Sexual Violence.
 Communication with a Confidential Advisor is considered privileged communication.

 Area Deans of Students

 At any time, students may contact their area Dean of Students or Campus and Student Life.
-Deans of Students are available to help and work with students throughout the process, addressing short- term and long-term personal or academic issues that arise, including options for with changing academic, living, transportation, and working situations if requested and available.
+Deans of Students are available to help and work with students throughout the process, addressing short- term and long-term personal or academic issues that arise, including options for with changing academic, living, transportation, and working situations if requested and available https://csl.uchicago.edu/get-help/area-dean-of-students/

 Resources for Sexual Violence Prevention (RSVP): 773-834-7738

 RSVP organizes interactive peer workshops and educational programs on acquaintance rape prevention, sexual violence, and gender issues.
+For more information, visit https://cares.uchicago.edu/.

-Peer Health Educators: 773-834-WELL
+Peer Health Educators: 773-702-8935

 Financial Aid

 The University’s financial aid offices can provide information regarding and assistance navigating the University’s financial aid programs.
+Students may find contact information for their applicable financial aid office here: https://csl.uchicago.edu/resources/policies-and-disclosures/disclosures/

 Resources Especially for Faculty, Other Academic Appointees, Postdoctoral Researchers, and Staff